ibm-cloud-docs/hardware-firewall-shared/view_firewalls.md

 {:tip: .tip}
 {:download: .download}

 # Viewing your Various Firewalls
+{: #viewing-your-various-firewalls}

 You can identify the firewalls in use on an account and their associated VLANs, as well as identify unprotected VLANs and plan the deployment of a firewall solution.